BLavery/STM32F030F4P6-Arduino/README.md

 beyond toggling a LED!
 (No serial terminal.
 It's not connected at USB connector.
 And the native Serial software is too big.)

-There are some new lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
-We can run a "Serial" on its uart header, and we can run an oled display with a "Wire" on i2c pins of our choice.
+There are some new very lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
+We can run a "Serial" on its uart header, we can run an oled display, and we can use Wire/I2C on pins of our choice.
 These libraries (with example files) are:

  - __miniSerial__ - a simple software non-interrupt low-performance duplex serial driver, default/max 19200.
       So now a terminal can be used with your sketch.
 TXD/RXD ie PA9/PA10, ie at the correct uart header,